White Oleander: Plot summary

 Astrid, now 17, is placed in MacLaren Children's Center (known as "Mac") where she meets an artistic boy named Paul Trout.
 They bond, but Paul is sent to a group home and Astrid leaves for a new foster parent.
 Astrid's final home is with Russian immigrant Rena Grushenka.
-Astrid, still underage, has a sexual relationship with Rena's boyfriend, Sergei.
+Astrid, still underage, is sexually exploited and abused by Rena's adult boyfriend, Sergei.
 One day, after getting high on LSD, Astrid begins to have memories of a woman named Annie.
 Meanwhile, Ingrid and her lawyer begin to build a case to get Ingrid released from prison.
 However, their case depends on Astrid: if she testifies that Ingrid did not murder Barry, Ingrid will likely not be sentenced.
 Astrid realizes that she is in a position of power over her mother and asks Ingrid who Annie is.
 Ingrid reveals that Annie was a babysitter with whom Ingrid left Astrid for over a year.
 Astrid is upset and gives Ingrid a choice: to have her testify or to see her daughter return to the person her mother knew her as.
 Ingrid makes the choice not to ask Astrid to lie for her.
 Two years later, Astrid is 20 and living with Paul in a rundown flat in Berlin.
 Astrid spends her time buying suitcases and transforming them into individual art pieces representing her different foster homes.
 Ingrid is released from prison after a new trial acquits her.
 Astrid realizes that if she returns to California to reunite with Ingrid, she must abandon Paul.
 She chooses to stay with him but longs to go.